 - 1. Income support to farmers through PM KISAN - 2.
 Pradhan Mantri Fasal BimaYojana (PMFBY) - 3.
 Institutional credit for agriculture sector - 4.
 Fixing of Minimum Support Price (MSP) at one-and-a half times the cost of production - 5.
-Promotion of organic farming in the country - 6.
-Per Drop More Crop - 7.
+Promotion of organic farming in the country

+- 6. Per Drop More Crop - 7.
 Micro Irrigation Fund - 8.
 Promotion of Farmer Producer Organisations (FPOs) - 9.
 National Beekeeping and Honey Mission (NBHM) - 10.
 Agricultural Mechanization - 11.
-Providing Soil Health Cards to farmers - 12.
-Setting up of National Agriculture Market (e-NAM) extension Platform - 13.
-Launch of the National Mission for Edible Oils Oil Palm (NMEO-OP) - 14.
-Agri Infrastructure Fund (AIF) - 15.
-Improvement in farm produce logistics, Introduction of Kisan Rail. - 16.
-Mission for Integrated Development of Horticulture (MIDH) Cluster Development Programme: - 17.
-Creation of a Start-up Eco system in agriculture and allied sector - 18.
+Namo Drone Didi - 12.
+Providing Soil Health Cards to farmers - 13.
+Setting up of National Agriculture Market (e-NAM) extension Platform - 14.
+Launch of the National Mission for Edible Oils Oil Palm (NMEO-OP) - 15.
+Agri Infrastructure Fund (AIF) - 16.
+Improvement in farm produce logistics, Introduction of Kisan Rail. - 17.
+Mission for Integrated Development of Horticulture (MIDH) Cluster Development Programme: - 18.
+Creation of a Start-up Eco system in agriculture and allied sector - 19.
 Achievement in Export of Agri and Allied Agri- Commodities

-The benefit accruing from the above schemes are summarized as below:
+The benefit accruing from the above schemes are summarized in terms of achievement is at Annexure-I.